Legacy 4x4 Conversion Kit Ford E-Series Gen 4 (1992-2014)

 For upgraded brakes, different gear ratio options, and a factory rear locker available, look at 2013-2016 axles.
 Yes, we'll be running down the 17+ axles soon here for testing and will report with results.

 If you don't want to deal with your axle, we can build you one, we can also ship you a core if you'd like to build it yourself.
 Axle cores start at $500 and typically built axle runs about $5k completely gone through.
-As a sample: replacing everything on the axle new except rebuilding the guts (which very rarely needs to be done), should cost about $2500 in parts if done properly with good quality steering components (eg Moog), Motorcraft ball joints, and Timken or similar hub assemblies which are expensive, yes, including all-new braking components.
-If you're budget conscious this can be done for less.
+As a sample: replacing everything on the axle new except rebuilding the guts (which very rarely needs to be done), should cost about $2500 in parts if done properly with good quality steering components.
+At the time of writing this, we are currently running Mevotech tie rods and TTX ball joints where we can, Motorcraft OE components, Timken hubs and standard over-the-counter brakes.
+The vans tend to stop pretty well just due to the rotor size increase.
+If you want the good stuff, EBC makes superb braking components.
+There are many options for these components and it can be done for less.

 Fitment Designed For: